 This is exactly what we have done on our page about how often favourites win Cheltenham Festival races.
 We have broken down all 28 races and looked at the percentage of winners that have been favourites since the year 2000 (or when the race first began if after 2000).
 If you plan to bet on the Festival, either on favourites or outsiders, it would be worth taking a look at this data first.

-Interestingly if you take the middle value (the median) or all the races you find that favourites win 29% of the time, the average of averages is 28% (shown in the chart here), which is almost exactly in line with the industry average.
+Interestingly if you take the middle value (the median) or all the races you find that favourites win 30% of the time, the average of averages is also 29% (shown in the chart here), which is almost exactly in line with the industry average.
 This suggests that Cheltenham Festival races follow similar trends to horse racing in general.

-What does stand out is that both the top two entries for the highest % favourites that win are mares' races (Close Brothers Mares' Hurdle - 57% and the Dawn Run Mares' Novices' Hurdle - 50%).
+What does stand out is that top two enty for the highest % favourites that win is a mares' races (Close Brothers Mares' Hurdle - 56%).
+The Dawn Run Mares' Novices' Hurdle also shows up in 6th place with 38% favourites winning.
 The other mares' race, the Mrs Paddy Power Chase, only started in 2021 and so cannot be used for comparison yet.
 Therefore, if you plan to back a favourite then a mares' race could be a good starting point.

-Conversely it is the larger grade 3 field handicaps and class 2 chases that tend to see the lowest average favourite wins.
-Some with less than 1/10 races won by the favourite (e.g. Martin Pipe Handicap Hurdle - 8%, Coral Cup - 10% and Festival Trophy Handicap Chase - 10%), which is even less than the Grand National (15%).
+Conversely it is the larger field Premier Handicaps and class 2 chases that tend to see the lowest average favourite wins.
+Some with less than 1/10 races won by the favourite (e.g. Martin Pipe Handicap Hurdle - 7% and the Coral Cup - 9%), which is even less than the Grand National (15%).

 What is interesting is the average winner odds do not always correspond to the % favourites that win, although roughly aligned.
 This means that there is still value to be found in backing the right horses at the right time.